If you are experiencing an unplanned pregnancy and you are under the age of 18, putting your baby up for adoption is still an option for you.

 Step 3: Choose an Adoptive Family and Get to Know Them

-Step 4: The Hospital Stay and Placement
+Step 4: The Hospital Stay and Adoption Placement

-Step 5: Post-placement Contact and Moving Forward
+Step 5: Post-Placement Contact and Moving Forward

-The open adoption communication you had pre-placement can continue post-placement.
-Whether it’s letter updates, video calls or in-person meetings, you can have an ongoing relationship with the adoptive parents and your baby.
-You can also move forward with your own life.
-An unplanned pregnancy is disruptive, especially as a teenager.
-After the adoption, you can continue working toward your personal goals knowing you did what was best for you and your baby.
+After “giving your baby up” for adoption as a minor, you can move forward with your own life.
+An unplanned pregnancy is disruptive, especially when you’re under 18.
+After your underage adoption, you can continue working toward your personal goals, knowing you did what was best for you and your baby.